 When you get further in the game Chrom's Falchion has its power awoken and it becomes even stronger than "Marth's" Parallel Falchion.
 So obviously "Marth's" was simply awoken by a weaker divine being before they returned to the past.

 Considering that it is possible for Morgan's other parent to be anyone from the children generation, the only time they would be around the same age as Robin to fall in love and have a baby Morgan would be when they work together as shepherds.
-Or Robin could have waited for one of his/her comrade's children to grow up and fall in love with them.
+Or Robin could have waited for one of their comrade's children to grow up and fall in love with them.
 Which is not so great either.
 Either way, this pairing leads credence to the possibility that Morgan might come from the game's newly created future.

-Morgan has amnesia, and their solo-ending brings up the possibility that they didn't come from the same future as the other kids.
+Morgan has amnesia, and their solo ending brings up the possibility that they didn't come from the same future as the other kids.
 Maybe the Morgan the player recruits didn't come from a bad future and they just don't remember it?

 On the other hand, all of the other child characters (except Owain) are orphans, so when they went back in time, they left no family behind.
-We don't know if that's true for Morgan, so if their future wasn't that bad, then there's probably another version of the Avatar and his/her spouse out there whose child mysteriously vanished one day and never came back.
+We don't know if that's true for Morgan, so if their future wasn't that bad, then there's probably another version of the Avatar and their spouse out there whose child mysteriously vanished one day and never came back.

 Having Chrom put Grima to sleep instead of having the Avatar kill him doesn't actually solve the problem.
 It's just kicking the can further down the road for somebody else to deal with.

-However, since Grima requires a vessel and pretty much everyone involved in the Grimleal breeding program is dead, Grima may be effectively sealed permanently, depending on who the Avatar marries and if there are enough others with Grima blood.
+However, since Grima requires a vessel and everyone involved in the Grimleal breeding program is dead, Grima may be effectively sealed permanently, depending on who the Avatar marries and if there are enough others with Grima blood.
 For instance, if the Avatar married Tiki, than Morgan is Naga's granddaughter and much worse than useless in any attempt to create a vessel.

 The horde of Grimleal members who gathered at the Dragon's Table to welcome Grima's resurrection probably all ended up as dragon chow.
-That might not give one pause at first, given that they were cheering on the return of an Eldritch Abomination, but remember that the Grimleal was a cult, and its members may not have necessarily joined or stayed in it willingly (Robin was apparently the fourth generation born into it on his/her paternal side).
+That might not give one pause at first, given that they were cheering on the return of an Eldritch Abomination, but remember that the Grimleal was a cult, and its members may not have necessarily joined or stayed in it willingly (Robin was apparently the fourth generation born into it on their paternal side).

 What really makes this Fridge Horror is that some dialogue from Frederick and Lissa implies that the Grimleal who the Shepherds saw going to the Dragon's Table were at least partially possessed, since they were all talking gibberish.
-Plus, we don't know exactly how long the Grimleal breeding program has been going on, just that it's been at least four generations.
+Plus, we don't know exactly how long the Grimleal breeding program has been going on, just that it's been at least five generations.

 The present timeline children's lives are going to turn into psychological nightmares.
 You know how sometimes it's hard for siblings of successful people to live in their shadow?
 Now imagine living in the shadow of yourself.
-Bad Future Lucina pretty much saved the world, how is baby Lucina ever gonna live up to that in a world of peace?
+Bad Future Lucina saved the world, how is baby Lucina ever gonna live up to that in a world of peace?
 That's gonna wreck her self-esteem to pieces, and we're talking of one of the better balanced children.
 Future Brady already has a dismal sense of self-worth, imagine baby Brady, already predisposed to self-depreciation, having a veteran in the most important war of the millennium to compare himself to, or baby Severa struggling now not only for the approval of her mother but also with her future self, an accomplished fighter.

 Then there's the weddings, imagine if Future Severa gets married to Future Inigo, baby Severa and baby Inigo will grow up knowing each other and seeing themselves married, wouldn't they feel pressured to get together themselves when the time comes?
 Would that push them together or drive them apart in an attempt to declare individuality?
 And if they do get together, would their children be identical to the ones from their future selves?
 If they don't get together, wouldn't they feel like they're denying life to the present version of that offspring?
 And let's not even get started on a future child marrying the Avatar, or even worse, a third generation Morgan marrying a second generation character.
 I see a whole new spectrum of psychological and emotional issues just waiting to happen...no seriously don't; a horribly tangled mess is DESTINED to ensue and severe mind-fucking awaits situations like this so don't even try to look deeper into this.
 You will be confused and Fridge Horrored shitless.